-- 10.3.65.
+- 10.3.66.
 BIS returned no bird records for the quarry, and limited information for the wider area.
 Most of the records that were returned referred to common and widespread species, a few of which are Section 7 (priority) species.
 These include barn owl Tyto alba, which records suggest is locally widespread in farmland in the wider area and may forage over grassland within the land ownership.
 Barn owl was not recorded during any of the survey work however, and the Development area has no suitable foraging or breeding habitat for the species.
-Other priority bird species are house sparrow Passer domesticus and starling Sturnus vulgaris, which have been noted around farms and villages in the area and are likely to breed locally.
-Use of the Development area by these species is very unlikely, as it offers no foraging or breeding habitat for them (some passerines may use the on-site waterbodies for drinking). - 10.3.66.
+Other priority bird species are house sparrow Passer domesticus and starling Sturnus vulgaris, which have been noted around farms and villages in the area and are likely to breed locally. - 10.3.67.
 SLR did not conduct bird surveys of the Development site as part of their work in 2015 and 2016.